-- 1. Confirm that the correct teams are present; have the quizzers test their quiz pads and introduce themselves; identify the coaches, the captain, and inactive quizzers on each team. - 2.
+- 1. Confirm that the correct teams are present; have the quizzers test their quiz pads and introduce themselves; identify the head coach, assistant coaches, captain, and inactive quizzers on each team. - 2.
 Request that all cell phones and electronic devices (with sound) be silenced. - 3.
 Introduce the officials, have prayer, and then call the match "officially open."